jkeefe/newmark-design-development/THE_NOTES.md

     - Be sure to Google the problem first (someone else has had this issue, too)
     - Be clear about what you've already tried

+## Assignment

+Try three of "Jane's tools and resources" ([on slide 49 of this deck](https://www.slideshare.net/onlinenewsassociation/digital-forensics-using-social-and-online-tools-to-find-great-stories-ona19)) to get a feel for how they work.
+Post a screen shot of something interesting you found using each tool (so three images total) into the shared Slack channel.
+Due by noon on December 9, 2019.